drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 *[nce]: New Chemical Entity: a compound not previously described.
 *[Moiety]: Fragments, functional groups or portions of chemical compounds.

-The complete loss of biological activity observed for the analog in which the anilino nitrogen atom is replaced by a carbon shows that the entire urea moiety is important for biological activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/importance-entire-urea-moiety-db058c5b'><i class='fa fa-play' aria-hidden='true'></i></button>The complete loss of biological activity observed for the analog in which the anilino nitrogen atom is replaced by a carbon shows that the entire urea moiety is important for biological activities.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[moiety]: Fragments, functional groups or portions of chemical compounds.